In the Company of Writers

 Like me, all of these people have to thank Syd Field.
 He’s the one who, through his books, provided them with the information about the craft of screenwriting they needed to first begin and then succeed.

 While Syd Field was an excellent teacher who wrote with clarity and insight, he was more than that.
 He was also a remarkable human being — kind and thoughtful and caring.
 He had an extraordinary talent for remembering in detail each of the scripts various people were working on at any given time.
-Perhaps more important, he understood just what kind of support and encouragement each writer he worked with needed in order to do their best work.
+Perhaps more important, he understood just what kind of push and encouragement each writer he worked with needed in order to do their best work.

 Like so many others, I’m grateful that Syd’s legacy lives on in his library of books, not only those mentioned above, but also in others — Going to the Movies, Four Screenplays, Selling A Screenplay, and The Definitive Guide to Screenwriting.
 The archive of materials available online is another wonderful resource, as vibrant and reliable as ever and allows Syd to continue to make a valuable contribution to screenwriters everywhere in the world.